"Masterpiece": Fameye finally releases long awaited song with Patoranking

 The musician took to his X account to thank Ghanaians for making his project the number-one album in the country.

-Fans of the actor were excited about the news and encouraged the musician to keep up the good work.
+Fans of the musician were excited about the news and encouraged him to keep up the good work.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!